We provide a comprehensive and up-to-date Medellín taxi guide with current taxi fares and tips for foreigners for using

 Bottom Line: Medellín Taxi Guide

-We are providing this up-to-date Medellín taxi guide due to the taxi fares in Medellín increasing in November 2017.
+We are providing this up-to-date Medellín taxi guide due to the taxi fares in Medellín increasing in December 2018.
 But taxis are still very cheap in Medellín compared to the typical taxi fares in North America and Europe.
 And taxis in Medellín are generally safe.
-I haven’t encountered a problem in over seven years.
+I haven’t encountered a problem in over eight years.

 My taxi fares over the past year typically averaged only about 7,500 pesos ($2.38) per one-way trip.
 In addition to cheap taxis, Medellín also has an inexpensive metro system and inexpensive buses.